stakx-io/stakx/README.md

 [![Scrutinizer Code Quality](https://img.shields.io/scrutinizer/g/stakx-io/stakx.svg?maxAge=7200)](https://scrutinizer-ci.com/g/stakx-io/stakx/?branch=master)
 [![Dependency Status](https://img.shields.io/versioneye/d/user/projects/57b8ba4e090d4d0039befe69.svg?maxAge=7200)](https://www.versioneye.com/user/projects/57b8ba4e090d4d0039befe69)

-Stakx is a static website generator built in PHP as a powerful alternative to Jekyll or Sculpin.
-If you have PHP installed on your computer, download Stakx from our Releases and run it!
+stakx is a static website generator built in PHP as a powerful alternative to Jekyll or Sculpin.
+If you have PHP installed on your computer, download stakx from our Releases and run it!
 There is no need to download dependencies (`bundle install` or `composer install`) like other tools, everything is bundled in a single executable that just works.

 ## Philosophy

-Stakx's philosophy is to be treated as a model-view-controller (MVC) setup where Stakx itself is the controller, Twig makes up the views, and your content makes up the models.
-Keeping this mind, writing websites with Stakx will allow for a lot of truly reusable code for you to use on multiple websites or share with the community.
+stakx's philosophy is to be treated as a model-view-controller (MVC) setup where stakx itself is the controller, Twig makes up the views, and your content makes up the models.
+Keeping this mind, writing websites with stakx will allow for a lot of truly reusable code for you to use on multiple websites or share with the community.

 ## Building the Sample Project

-Stakx provides a sample project for people to learn from.
+stakx provides a sample project for people to learn from.
 The sample project can be built in one of two ways.

 ### Download a Release